 The History to Always Be Closing (ABC)

-The internet and social media have made "always be closing" an outdated and almost dangerous approach.
+The internet in general, a focus on business blogging, and social media have made "always be closing" an outdated and almost dangerous approach.
 Buyers now dictate the process by doing their research and finding answers online before ever engaging with the sales team.
-At this point, their research is complete and they now will opt to speak with a salesperson, or not.
+At this point, their research is complete and they will opt to speak with a salesperson, or not.
 This twist has made it so those who learn to help prospects will close more deals at the end of the day.

 What is Always Be Helping?